phoenixframework/phoenix_live_view/README.md

     makes it so LiveView only sends a few bytes on every update, instead of sending kilobytes on every other user interaction - which would be detrimental to the user experience.

-Finally, LiveView has been used by many developers and companies around the world, which helped us close the gaps in our feature set and make sure LiveView is ready for prime time.
-For example, you will find:

-  * a latency simulator allows developers to simulate how their application behave under slow connections

-  * `LiveComponent`s help developers compartmentalize their templates, state, and event handling into reusable bits, which is essential in large applications

-  * Live navigation enriches links and redirects to only load the minimum amount of content as users navigate between pages

-  * Fine-grained control for handling client events, DOM patching, rate limiting, and more

-  * Testing tools that allow you to write a confident test suite without the complexity of running a whole browser alongside your tests

-In other words, LiveView provides a rich feature set for great developer and user experiences.

 ## Browser Support